LucaBazzea/loot-hue/README.md

-# loot-hue
+# Loot Hue
-Sort in-game items by colour
+Sort in-game items by colour.
+Starting with Rust.